Call Us

 What is a functioning alcoholic?

-‘High-functioning alcoholics’, or ‘functioning alcoholic’, are colloquial terms for someone who is dependent on alcohol but is still able to function relatively effectively in their daily life.
-They will be able to continue doing many of their daily tasks like going to work and looking after family members.
+‘High-functioning alcoholics’, or ‘functioning alcoholic’, are colloquial terms for someone who's dependent on alcohol but is still able to function relatively effectively in their daily life.
+They'll be able to continue doing many of their daily tasks like going to work and looking after family members.

-The term functioning alcoholic is not a medical diagnosis.
+The term functioning alcoholic isn't a medical diagnosis.
 People experiencing this might properly be referred to as sufferers of alcohol use disorder, only that their symptoms don’t include a breakdown of their professional, social and family life – which are common signs of alcoholism.

 The picture of someone struggling with alcohol abuse disorder is often one where people struggle to live life normally as they battle a dependency on alcohol.
 For many people struggling with addiction this is true, but for someone with functioning alcoholism this isn’t the case.